Shard Blob Transactions scale data-availability of Ethereum in a simple, forwards-compatible manner.

 This EIP introduces blob transactions in the same format in which they are expected to exist in the final sharding specification.
-This provides a temporary but significant scaling relief for rollups by allowing them to scale to 2 MB per slot, with a separate fee market allowing fees to be very low while usage of this system is limited.
+This provides a temporary but significant scaling relief for rollups by allowing them to initially scale to 0.25 MB per slot, with a separate fee market allowing fees to be very low while usage of this system is limited.

 The core goal of rollup scaling stopgaps is to provide temporary scaling relief, without imposing extra development burdens on rollups to take advantage of this relief.
 Today, rollups use calldata.
 In the future, rollups will have no choice but to use sharded data (also called “blobs”) because sharded data will be much cheaper.
 Hence, rollups cannot avoid making a large upgrade to how they process data at least once along the way.
 But what we can do is ensure that rollups need to only upgrade once.
 This immediately implies that there are exactly two possibilities for a stopgap: (i) reducing the gas costs of existing calldata, and (ii) bringing forward the format that will be used for sharded data, but not yet actually sharding it.
 Previous EIPs were all a solution of category (i); this EIP is a solution of category (ii).

 The main tradeoff in designing this EIP is that of implementing more now versus having to implement more later: do we implement 25% of the work on the way to full sharding, or 50%, or 75%?

 The work that is already done in this EIP includes:

 - A new transaction type, of the exact same format that will need to exist in “full sharding”

 - All of the execution-layer logic required for full sharding